stgatilov/ArrayWithHash/README.md

 ### Are there any requirements on the value type? ###

-The main goal of ArrayWithHash design was making sure that it works as fast as possible in case if value type is primitive.
+The main goal of ArrayWithHash design was making sure that it works as fast as possible in the case when value type is primitive.
-However, most of object types can also be easily used with it.
+However, most of the object types can also be easily used with it.
-For example, the following types are OK to used as values: std::unique_ptr, std::shared_ptr, std::string.
+For example, the following types are OK to be used as values: std::unique_ptr, std::shared_ptr, std::string.

 As a general requirement, any value type must be movable (or copyable in C++03 mode).
-The method "Get" is a bit special: it requires values to be copyable even in C++11 mode.
+The method *Get* is a bit special: it requires values to be copyable even in C++11 mode.
 All the other methods avoid making copies, they move values instead (in C++11 mode).

 Also keep in mind that it must be possible to define an "empty" value.